 Cut marks and tooth marks on fossil bones are important traces of the behavior and ecology of our ancestors.
 However, these traces are often obscured by other taphonomic processes such as fluvial abrasion.
 Previous studies on the effect of fluvial abrasion on cut marks suggest that sediment abrasion in fluvial environments can change the overall morphology of cut marks.
 Thus, analyzing the effects of fluvial abrasion on cut mark and tooth mark morphology is crucial to interpreting archaeological bone assemblages accurately.
-The objective of this research is to understand the effects of fluvial abrasion on cut marks and mammalian carnivore tooth marks using high-resolution 3-D data.
+The objective of this research is to understand the effects of fluvial abrasion on cut marks and mammalian carnivore tooth marks using high-resolution 3D data.
 An experimental study was undertaken by tumbling cattle and deer bones in a rock tumbler filled with sand and water.
 Bones were abraded in a rock tumbler with a sand and water mixture for 152 hours.
-The 3-D data from cut marks and carnivore tooth marks was collected and analyzed using a white-light confocal profilometer.
+The 3D data from cut marks and carnivore tooth marks was collected and analyzed using a white-light confocal profilometer.
 Qualitative macroscopic analysis shows that bone surfaces became smoother and polished after tumbling.
 Most cut marks and tooth marks were still visible.
-However, 58 percent of the cut marks lost their characteristic features such as fine parallel striations, and 20 percent of the cut marks were highly abraded and reduced to rounded indentations.
-Most tooth marks were still identifiable, and only 24 percent of the tooth marks were highly abraded and reduced to rounded indentations.
-Quantitative analysis based on the 3-D data also indicates that fluvial abrasion has a greater effect on cut marks than tooth marks.
+However, 58 percent of the cut marks lost their characteristic features, such as fine parallel striations, and 20 percent of the cut marks were highly abraded and reduced to rounded indentations.
+Quantitative analysis based on the 3D data also indicates that fluvial abrasion has a greater effect on cut marks than tooth marks.
 Surface area, maximum depth, mean depth, maximum length, maximum width, roughness, angle, and radius values of the cut marks were changed significantly after tumbling.
 Statistical analyses demonstrated that cut marks became shallower and wider, while maximum depth values for tooth marks increased.